The dictionary defines “intimacy” as closeness or sexual intimacy, but did you know that there are more ways to define what types of intimacy are?

 An interesting way to define intimacy would be the blending of hearts.
 Intimacy with our partner allows us to “see into” who our partners are and makes our companion “see into” us as well.

 The thing you need to ask yourself is this: what does intimacy mean to me?
-This can be a definition in relation to marriage, or any relationship.
-To define intimacy is really to define how both of you relate to each other.
+This can be a definition of intimacy in relation to marriage or any relationship.
+To define intimacy is really to determine how both of you relate to each other.